Apply for a premises licence

 A premises licence has no expiration date (unless it is required to be time limited from the outset) but an annual fee will need to be paid to prevent the licence from being suspended.

-A premise licence will lapse if the licence holder:
+A premises licence will lapse if the licence holder:

 - lacks capacity within the meaning of the mental capacity act 2005